 Let's denote the traffic from a source to destination node as a flow.
 The flows are carried over the lightpaths established on the physical topology.
 The probability of a congestion on a lightpath increases with the increasing number of flows passing through.
-In order to minimizes the number of flows on the lightpaths, we propose an algorithm called MFLDA (Minimum Flow Logical topology Design Algorithm) for designing VNT candidates, which can accommodate a wide range of traffic patterns.
+In order to minimizes the number of flows on the lightpaths, we propose an algorithm called MFLDA (Minimum Flow Logical topology Design Algorithm) for designing VNT candidates that can accommodate a wide range of traffic patterns.
 Moreover, we extend it to MFLDA-FO (MFLDA with Failure Optimization) variant, which minimizes the number of flows on the lightpaths after node failures.

-The pseudocode code of the main algorithm is shown in Fig. 3.
-First, the parameters are initialized and the initial VNT is established as shown in Fig. 1. n denotes the number of nodes in the network.
+The pseudocode code of the main algorithm is shown in Figure 1.
+First, the parameters are initialized and the initial VNT is established as shown in Figure 2.
+In Figure 2, n denotes the number of nodes in the network.
 The number of transmitters and receivers available on each node are stored in tra and rec arrays.
-When choosing the node pairs for new lightpaths, we give priority to the nodes, which have highest number of available transmitters/receivers, so we apply a token based priority scheme.
-The transmitter and receiver tokens on each node are stored in $token_tra$ and $token_rec$ arrays and first initialized to the number of transmitters and receivers available.
-In the FOR loop on line 8, initially the VNT is set to the physical topology by establishing lightpaths on the fibers
+When choosing the node pairs for new lightpaths, we give priority to the nodes that have highest number of available transmitters/receivers, so we apply a token based priority scheme.
+The transmitter and receiver tokens on each node are stored in token tra and token rec arrays and first initialized to the number of transmitters and receivers available.
+In the FOR loop on line 10, initially the VNT is set to the physical topology by establishing lightpaths on the fibers between adjacent nodes.
+The reason is that as the number of physical hops that a lightpath traverses increases, the probability of being hit by a failure increases, so priority is given to establish single hop lightpaths.
+In case the nodal degree is higher than the number of transmitters/receivers in a node, priority is given to the links that make the topology connected.
+This initial VNT serves as a substrate for adding new lightpaths.
+If network failures are not considered, it is also possible to use a simple random ring topology passing through all nodes as an initial VNT.
+The important point is that the initial VNT should be fully connected, so all nodes are reachable.
+On line 19 and in the next FOR loop, the number of tokens are normalized.
+As an example, assume that there are four nodes in a network and after initial VNT is created on line 10, they have 3, 4, 1 and 4 transmitters and receivers left, respectively.
+After normalization, their token count becomes 0, 1, -3 and 1.
+Only the nodes with tokens more than zero are allowed to establish a lightpath, so the second and the fourth nodes are candidates.